 In doing our part, the city has implemented management practices to protect our water sources.
 Many of our water sources are routinely inspected for problems that might result from natural or man-made events.
 Our employees have been trained and licensed in the use of herbicides, insecticides, and fertilizers.
 Steps have been taken to encourage individuals with feedlots to control standing water and runoff from their property.
-The city also distributes "Fact Sheets" from Department of state Environmental Quality in the newsletter that gives instruction to individuals on how they can best protect our water supply.
+The city also distributes "Fact Sheets" from the state Department of Environmental Quality in the newsletter that citv gives instruction to individuals on how they can best protect our water supply.

 As a city we are fortunate to have a safe and reliable water supply.
 We are not, however, without challenges.
-Even though our water sources experience a low susceptibility contamination. thev are vulnerable because their location in public areas. residents. landowners. business owners we all have a responsibility to safeguard this important natural resource.
+Even though our water sources experience a low susceptibility to contamination. thev are vulnerable because of their location in public areas.
+As residents. landowners. and business owners we all have a responsibility to safeguard this important natural resource.

-The Drinking Water Source Protection Plan for community is available for your review.
-It contains specific information about the source protection potential zones, contamination sources, and the management strategies the city is pursuing.
+The Drinking Water Source Protection Plan for our community is available for your review.
+It contains specific information about the source protection zones, potential contamination sources, and the management strategies the city is pursuing.
 Please contact us at 563-6226, if you would like to review our source protection plan or if you have questions or concerns.